 Graduate students in the Rubenstein School work closely with faculty who are dedicated to applied environmental research in service of society and have very active research programs.
 Faculty take an integrated approach to their research projects, work with other faculty teams in the School, and collaborate nationally and internationally with other researchers.
-The School has nearly 40 graduate faculty members.
+The School has more than 40 graduate faculty members.

 Graduate Program Resources